SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/macro.md

 :::note
 - Only **Administrators** and **Users** with access to **Query Reference** will be able to run queries using macros.
-- Only users with **Administrator** access can create or delete the macro.
+- Only users with **Administrator** access can create or delete macros.
 :::

 ## Syntax